OCA/project/project_task_programmed/README.rst

 The cron job will do the rest.

 If you want to create the tasks manually, click on the button "Create Alerts" in the Task Alerts Configuration form.
+This functionality is only available for group Technical Features.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas